Programming-0101/TheBook/Topic/K/ReadMe.md

 ## Overview

 This topic provides further examples of looping logic, but involves the use of collections.
-All of these samples make use of the List<T> class to maintain a collection or group of objects.
+All of these samples make use of the `List<T>` class to maintain a collection or group of objects.

-The List<T> class is a Generic class, meaning that the item in the angled brackets - <T> - is a placeholder for the name of the actual class that is being managed in the List.
-For example, to have a list of Integers we would declare that as List<Integer>.
-Likewise, if we wanted a list of Student objects, it would be declared as List<Student>.
+The `List<T>` class is a Generic class, meaning that the item in the angled brackets - `<T>` - is a placeholder for the name of the actual class that is being managed in the List.
+For example, to have a list of Integers we would declare that as `List<int>`.
+Likewise, if we wanted a list of Student objects, it would be declared as `List<Student>`.

-The List<T> class supports a number of methods and properties for working with the collection.
+The `List<T>` class supports a number of methods and properties for working with the collection.

 * Add() – Used to add an item to the collection
 * [index] – Used to retrieve an item in the collection